422158/mongodbstpatlas-cloudformation-resources/cfn-resources/V1/cluster/docs/README.md

 Connection string for connecting to the Atlas cluster.
 The +srv modifier forces the connection to use TLS.
 The mongoURI parameter lists additional options.

-#### PublicConnectionString
+#### ConnectionString

-Connection strings that your applications uses to connect to this cluster through internet.
+Connection strings that your applications uses to connect to this cluster.
+Legacy form of address

-#### PrivateConnectionString
+#### SrvConnectionString

-Connection strings that your applications uses to connect to this cluster through vpc peering.
+Connection strings that your applications uses to connect to this cluster.
+Srv form of address

 #### Paused